silverstripe/silverstripe-framework/docs/en/03_Upgrading/01_Upgrading_project.md

 For the change to take affect, run the following command: `composer vendor-expose`.

 ### Referencing static assets in your PHP code
-Wherever you would have use an hardcoded path, you can now use the `path/to/file.css` syntax.
+Wherever you would have use a hardcoded path, you can now use the `path/to/file.css` syntax.
 To reference a static file from a module, prefix the path with the module's name (e.g.: `silverstripe/admin:client/dist/js/bundle.js`).

 To add some javascript and css files to your requirements from your PHP code, you could use this syntax:
 ```php